-- We will continue to keep the effectiveness of the further steps we have taken this year under review. - As we continue to move into new sectors and markets we will ensure that we continue to implement our partnership approach to working with our suppliers and ensure that new relationships are based on the same ethical principles to build long term, strong and mutually beneficial partnerships. - We will ensure that all new businesses joining the JLA group are included in the review process and are educated in and adopt the JLA Principles. - We intend to develop our risk-based approach in order to effectively identify and manage any modern slavery and human trafficking issues in our supply chain. - We will continue to invest in our people to ensure that they receive appropriate and adequate training to enable them to identify any potential risks or suspected wrongdoing.
+- We will continue to keep the effectiveness of the further steps we have taken this year under review. - As we continue to move into new sectors and markets we will ensure that we continue to implement our partnership approach to working with our suppliers and ensure that new relationships are based on the same ethical principles to build long term, strong and mutually beneficial partnerships. - We will ensure that all new businesses joining the JLA group are included in the review process and are educated in and adopt the JLA Principles. - We intend to develop a supplier code of conduct for all suppliers, which will address modern slavery issues. - We intend to review how best to identify suppliers that may be at a higher risk of using modern slavery, including using an online rating portal. - We will continue to invest in our people to ensure that they receive appropriate and adequate training to enable them to identify any potential risks or suspected wrongdoing.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31st October 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending 31st October 2021.
 Ben Gujral, CEO